“This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 I know it sounds a little far-fetched, but practicing gratitude can give you energy.

 Personally, when I am stressed I want to isolate myself and just watch TV.
-While I am doing nothing, my mind slips into a negative space that sucks out any ounce of motivation I have of being productive.
+While I am doing nothing, my mind slips into a negative space that sucks out any ounce of motivation I have for being productive.
 I’m sure you can relate.

 You can create energy when you relieve your stress levels, shift your mindset, and focus on the joys and blessings.
 Those things will motivate you!